Rethinking the Micro-Foundation of Opinion Dynamics: Rich Consequences of the Weighted-Median Mechanism: Supplementary empirical results

+In this section, we provide some supplementary empirical results on the analysis of the online experiment dataset published in the paper by Kerckhove et al.~\cite{CVK-SM-PG-PJR-JMH-VDB:16} and described in Section 2.2 of the main text.
+As mentioned in the main text, we predict the participants' answers at each round using the following hypotheses:

-The results are presented in Panel~(a) of Fig.~\ref{fig:complete-empirical-analysis}.
-For gauging games, we randomly sampled 21 experiments, in which 55 participants answers all the 30 questions at each round.
-Since the answers to gauging games are already in percentages, we measure the accuracy by the absolute values of errors instead of the error rates.
-The data analysis results are given in Panel~(b) of Fig.~\ref{fig:complete-empirical-analysis}.
-Regarding the predictions of opinion shifts from the 2nd round to the 3rd round, the data analysis results are provided in Panel~(c) (for counting games) and Panel~(d) (for gauging games) of Fig.~\ref{fig:complete-empirical-analysis} respectively.
+The meanings of the notations and parameters in the above equations are explained in the main text.
+Regarding the predictions of the opinion shifts from the first round to the second round, Hypotheses 5 and 6 are equivalent to Hypotheses 3 and 4 respectively.
+The histograms of the errors rates of the predictions by different hypotheses on the individuals' opinions at the second (third respectively) rounds are presented in Panel~(a) (Panel~(b) respectively) of Supplementary Fig.~\ref{fig:complete-empirical-analysis}.
+Some indicative statistics on the error rates of the predictions of the 2nd-round opinions by different hypotheses are presented in Panel~(c) of Supplementary Fig.~\ref{fig:complete-empirical-analysis}.
+Regarding the predictions of opinion shifts from the 2nd round to the 3rd round, the data analysis results are provided in Panel~(d).

-As the data analysis results indicate, in any of the three set-ups (parameter-free, inertia, prejudice), the model with median predicts the opinion shifts with smaller errors than the predictions by the model with average.
-Remarkably, as for the parameter-free models, the predictions by median enjoy significantly smaller median error (rates), mean error rate, and mean absolute-value error, compared with the predictions by average.
-For counting games, the predictions of the 2nd-round (3rd-round resp.) answers by median (i.e., Hypothesis 1) enjoy a 37.35\% (46.36\% resp.) lower median error rate than the corresponding predictions by average (i.e., Hypothesis 2).
-For gauging games, the predictions of the 2nd-round (3rd-round resp.) answers by median enjoy a 40.00\% (50.00\% resp.) lower median absolute-value error than the corresponding predictions by average.

-In addition, the parameters $\gamma_i(t)$, $\tilde{\gamma}_i(t)$, $\beta_i(t)$, $\tilde{\beta}_i(t)$ in Hypothesis 3-6 and estimated by mean-square linear regression are not stable and thereby might not reflect any intrinsic personal attribute of the participants.
-We note that some individuals participated in multiple experiments and their parameters vary significantly among different experiment.
-For example, the parameter $\gamma_i(2)$ of an individual with anonymous ID 22 in three different experiments are 0.3052, 0.5158, and 0.976 respectively.